A History of Oxford County's Library Services

 3. The Oxford County Library Association (1937-47)

-1937 | In January, the officers of the Oxford County Library Association submit charter documents to the county to establish the Oxford County Library Association (OCLA).
+1937 | In January, the officers of the Oxford County Library Association (OCLA) submit charter documents to the county to establish the Oxford County Library Association (OCLA).
 Blythe Terryberry of the Woodstock Public Library and Irene Cole of the of the Ingersoll Public Library co-supervise the Association's operations, using space in the Woodstock Public Library's basement for an office.
 Annual membership fee for member libraries is $15.00.
 To rotate shared collections, representatives from each member library meet every three months at the Woodstock Public Library to exchange books.
 Once books have travelled to all member libraries, they are placed into various member libraries permanently.

 In July, Angus Mowat begins his tenure as Ontario's Inspector of Public Libraries.